jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 The **Security Overview** section helps you learn about:

+- the design of JupyterHub with respect to web security
 - the semi-trusted user
 - the available mitigations to protect untrusted users from each other
 - the value of periodic security audits

-This overview also helps you obtain a deeper understanding of how JupyterHub works, as well as its design with respect to web security.
+This overview also helps you obtain a deeper understanding of how JupyterHub works.

 ## Semi-trusted and untrusted users